ccmvumc/jargus/README.md

 # jargus
-jargus processes data with help from redcap and mirrors to xnat
+jargus manages report data with help from redcap